hydraulic-software/conveyor/guidebook/docs/configs/index.md

 !!! warning Windows apps that have already been deployed
     This default is designed to simplify the lives of people distributing new apps.
 If you're switching a pre-existing Windows app that has been deployed to user machines before using Conveyor, and you did not already force your app to use UTF-8, then your users may have files or file names encoded in non UTF-8 encodings.
 This may especially cause compatibility issues for Asian Windows users.
 If this is the case, then you should set the `app.character-encoding` key to `host`, which means the app will use whatever the user's operating system is set to.
 Be aware though that this will cause (or continue) other kinds of bugs if users exchange files or data that aren't encoded the same way.

+## Compression level

+**`app.compression-level`** Can be one of `none`, `low`, `medium`, and `high`.
+For zips, all levels are equal to standard deflate compression except `none`.
+On Linux `low` maps to gzip, `medium` to bzip2 and `high` to LZMA.
+Higher compression levels are much, much slower to build than lower levels but yield faster downloads for your users.
+When experimenting it can be convenient to set this to none.

 ## Additional settings

 There are many other settings available.
 Check out the sections on the left to learn more about what you can configure.